Rewind X Lightpaper

 Rate Limiting and Abuse Detection

 The protocol implements multi-layer protections against systematic abuse.
-These operate deterministically based on on-chain behavior patterns, ensuring fair access while preventing exploitation that could harm legitimate users or protocol stability.
+These operate deterministically based on on-chain behavior patterns.

 Circuit Breaker Mechanisms